Cauda Equina Syndrome Sexual Dysfunction: An Expert View

 Michelle said: “Couples often find that as a result of working together and making time for the exercises, their sense of intimacy increases because they are both prioritising the relationship in a way that they might not have done for a long time.

-Typically, when there are sexual problems people often resort to avoiding any physical intimacy and avoid talking about sex altogether.
+When there are sexual problems, people often resort to avoiding any physical intimacy and avoid talking about sex altogether.
 For many people, just sitting and thinking about the physical relationship alongside a therapist can release much of this built-up pressure.

 “Couples and individuals who are experiencing sexual difficulties can feel isolated because sex can also be a taboo topic between families and friends.
 It can be very enabling to share their story.”